-Casteller Cava Rose
+Casteller Cava Rosé

-Awarded the best Cava Rose by Wine Trials 2009 and 2010.
+Awarded the best Cava Rosé by Wine Trials 2009 and 2010.

-GRAPE: 100% Trepat.
-Vines planted in 1995.
+100% Trepat.
+Vines planted since 1995.
 Tended in limestone and clay soil from 350 - 600 m (1,148 - 1,968 ft) elevation.
 This is a vegan wine.

 This vivacious, tangy Cava will pair well with most any tapas, in addition to fresh fruit, berry tarts and soft, creamy cheeses.
 It has more than enough style and substance to be an excellent aperitif all on its own.

-The vineyards are located in Zone 5 in northeastern Spain, a few miles south of Barcelona in the Alt (High) PenedÃ©s subregion of the PenedÃ©s DO.
+The vineyards are located in northeastern Spain, a few miles south of Barcelona in the Alt (High) Penedés subregion of the Penedés DO.
 Overlooking the Mediterranean Sea at 176 meters (577 ft.) elevation, the vineyards and winery are located in the town of Vilafranca del Penedés.
 The ancient Greeks introduced vines to this area prior to the 4th Century BC.
-The topsoil is limestone and sand and poor in organic matter, resulting in lower yields per vine and greater skin-to-juice ratio per berry, which produces more intense and concentrated grape flavors.
-The area's climate has an average temperature from April-October of 66.6F, which is higher than the standard in Zone 5 (63F), and has a yearly rainfall of 24 inches.
+The topsoil is limestone and sand and poor in organic matter, resulting in low yields per vine and greater skin-to-juice ratio per berry, which produces more intense and concentrated flavors.
+The area's climate has an average temperature from April to October of 67F, and has a yearly rainfall of 24 inches.

-TASTING NOTES: With a dark pink color, the wine offers strawberry and floral aromas, ripe flavors and excellent length.
-If there is a better value in rosÃ© bubbly, I'd like to know about it, writes Jay Miller of The Wine Advocate.
+"With a dark pink color, the wine offers strawberry and floral aromas, ripe flavors and excellent length.
+If there is a better value in rosé bubbly, I'd like to know about it", writes Jay Miller of The Wine Advocate.

 1.8 lbs (.83 kg)